 But why is this important?

 Well, brainwaves are more than the result of being in a particular state; it also determines your state.
-In a nutshell, the frequencies emitted by your brain will contribute to your state of mind, for example, when you feel excited, focused, happy, relaxed or intuitive and creative.

 If you could change your brainwave patterns, you could also change and reproduce a particular state of mind.

 If you think about it, you will notice that you are already doing it.

 Simply by listening to relaxing music, you are effectively controlling your brainwaves.

 In addition, by listening to music, you are moving the brainwave patterns from beta to alpha.

 Imagine the possibilities of controlling your brainwaves to produce the exact frequencies needed for a particular state of mind.